tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 * We will start by creating a private bucket to store the prediction results for our ML models.

-* As the "Bucket name" type the `sm-models` followed by the current timestamp, for example `sm-models-20200330-1244`.
-You should select the `US East (Ohio)` AWS Region since the Amazon S3 buckets and the Amazon SageMaker Studio instance should be in the same region.
+* As the "Bucket name" type the `sm-models` followed by the current timestamp, for example, `sm-models-20200330-1244`.
+You should select the `US East (Ohio)` AWS Region since the Amazon S3 buckets, and the Amazon SageMaker Studio instance should be in the same region.

   ![Setting the Amazon S3 bucket's name and region](Images/amazon-s3-name-region.png)